-Picture Taboo has one important difference to regular Taboo.
+Picture Taboo has one important difference to regular word Taboo (See this post for how to play regular Taboo as well as some printable Taboo cards).
 The student describing the object has a picture of it in front of them, so they don’t have to know what the English word for the object is.
-The other students may also not know the name of the object but must try to identify it from the description given.
+The other students may also not know what the name of the object is but must try to identify it from the description given.
 Their guesses being confirmed when they view the photo at the end of each turn.

-There are some ready-made picture sets to download at the bottom of this page, or if you have internet access there is a web app for your smartphone or tablet on the apps page.
+There are some ready-made picture sets to download at the bottom of this page, or if you have internet access there is a web app for your smartphone or tablet on the teaching with technology page.